kannankvs/md2/SONiC_201910_Release_Notes.md

 | 3604 | [changes for making snmp socket non-blocking](https://github.com/Azure/sonic-buildimage/pull/3604) |

-# List of Major Contributors and thanks for many individuals.
+# Contributors

-1. Microsoft
-2. Broadcom
-3. DellEMC
-4. Mellanox
-5. Alibaba
-6. Linkedin
-7. Nephos
-8. Aviz
+SONiC community would like to thank all the contributors from various companies and the individuals who has contributed for the release.
+Special thanks to the major contributors, viz, Microsoft, Broadcom, DellEMC, Mellanox, Alibaba, Linkedin, Nephos & Aviz.

 <br>